NuevoFoundation/workshops/content/english/linux-basics/activity-5.md

 ### Try it on your own!

 Now, let's try to change the permissions of our files.
-We want anyone outside of our group and aside from ourselves to have no permissions for the file1.
+We want anyone outside of our group and aside from ourselves to have no permissions for `file1`.
 How do we do that?

 ![chmod command](../images/Act5.2.PNG?classes=border,shadow)